Best Stethoscope for Hard of Hearing: Amplified Picks for Nurses, Doctors & Med Students

 • The sound quality is phenomenal, and the volume control is great.

-• It got the look of a traditional stethoscope.
+• It has the look of a traditional stethoscope.

 • Suitable for mild to moderate hearing loss

-• It amplifies the heart and lung sound very effectively.
+• It amplifies the heart and lung sounds very effectively.

 • It works well for people who can’t hear lower tones.